accessibility-luxembourg/accessibilite.public.lu/content/de/rapdf1/referentiel-technique.md

 1. Open the file with Acrobat Reader.
 2. Locate the information in the text that uses a change in character type or style (bold, italic, font);
-3. Check that the information transmitted using a typeface or character style is associated with an equivalent textual indication.
+3. Check that the information transmitted using a typeface or character style is associated with an equivalent text indication.
 4. If this is the case, the test is validated.

 ###### Test 6.2.2 with Acrobat Reader and PAC 2021

 1. Open the file with Acrobat Reader.
 2. Locate information in the text that uses a visual indication by means of positioning or the presence of a special character (e.g. a mathematical or graphic symbol).
-3. Check that the information conveyed by means of positioning or the presence of a special character is associated with an equivalent textual indication.
+3. Check that the information conveyed by means of positioning or the presence of a special character is associated with an equivalent text indication.
 4. If this is the case, the test is validated.

 ##### Correspondences {class="disclosure mapping"}

 - WCAG 2.1 [1.3.3 Sensory characteristics (A)](https://www.w3.org/Translations/WCAG21-fr/#sensory-characteristics):
     - [G96](https://www.w3.org/WAI/WCAG21/Techniques/general/G96.html).
-- EN 301 549 V3.2.1 (2021-03) *10.1.3.3 Sensory characteristics*{lang=en}.
+- EN 301 549 V3.2.1 (2021-03):  *10.1.3.3 Sensory characteristics*{lang=en}.

 #### [Criterion 6.3](#crit-6-3) [A] Is every link indicated solely by colour and whose [nature is not obvious](glossaire.md#link-whose-nature-is-not-obvious) visible in relation to the surrounding text? {id="crit-6-3"}
 - **[Test 6.3.1](#test-6-3-1)** Does each link indicated only by colour and whose [nature is not obvious](glossaire.md#link-whose-nature-is-not-obvious) have a contrast ratio greater than or equal to 3:1 with respect to the surrounding text? {id="test-6-3-1"}